bonni208/Business_Ethics/Business_Ethics.md

 Taking a business ethics class is crucial for people looking to better understand the ways in which decision making and our beliefs get challenged, tested, and refined in the workplace, as a consumer, or as a business owner.
 Especially for those who claim a Christian worldview, a class like this can help prepare future leaders to navigate the complex ethical challenges that arise in the business world.

 As Christians, we are called to love our neighbors, tell the truth, and seek to live our God’s love in the world.
 While you will see references to biblical principles such as the golden rule in this class, it is not intended to be a theology class.
 Instead, you will be invited to reflect on your values, which often will intersect with ones embedded throughout Christianity, broadly speaking.
-Recognizing that most of us will go on to work in professional contexts that require us to work with people who are different than us and who follow other faith traditions or belief systems, you're going to be asked to express your perspectives in such a way as to be understood by people who have diverse worldviews.
+Recognizing that most of us will go on to work in professional contexts that require us to work with people who are different than us and who follow other faith traditions or belief systems, you're going to be asked to express your perspectives in such a way as to be understood by people who have diverse worldviews, including those who do not share a Christian faith.

 > I sent an email out to those who were registered for the class a while back, asking for you to reply to let me know why you're taking a class about business ethics.
 If you haven't done so, already, please email me and share your reasoning and what you hope to get out of the course.